lexibank/tlopo/out/vol1/chapter5.md

 For the implement, Polynesian languages use terms derived from PPn _&ast;lohu_ 'fruit-plucking pole, hook something with a pole' ([Biggs 1993](../references.md#source-Biggs1993)).

-The set above bears a formal and semantic resemblance to PMP/POc _&ast;kawil_ 'hook, fish hook' ([Ch.8, §4](chapter8.md#s-4)), but it is unclear what historical connection (if any) exists between them.
+The set above bears a formal and semantic resemblance to PMP/POc _&ast;kawil_ 'hook, fish hook' (Ch.
+8, §4), but it is unclear what historical connection (if any) exists between them.

 The following sets, all relating to plucking by hand, have formal similarities, and it is sometimes hard to know which cognate set a given reflex belongs to.
-For discussion of the first three items below, see [Ch.9, §6.1](chapter9.md#s-6-1).
+For discussion of the first three items below, see Ch.
+9, §6.1.

 <table>
 <tr>